microsoft/MixedReality-UXTools-Unreal/README.md

 ![Mixed Reality Toolkit](Docs/Images/Logos/MRTK_Unreal_UXT_Banner_Rounded.png)

+# About this branch

+This branch is a snapshot of our work in progress to support Windows Mixed Reality VR headsets and Oculus Quest.
+We're making this early version available so MegaJam participants can experiment with UX Tools in VR.
+We have validated that the main functionality works but haven't gone through our full QA process and the code will be subject to changes before it is officially released.
+If you are targeting HoloLens 2 use our [latest stable release](https://github.com/microsoft/MixedReality-UXTools-Unreal/releases/tag/v0.10.0) instead.

+To use the UX Tools plugin in this branch, clone this repository, checkout the _feature/megajam_ branch and copy _/UXToolsGame/Plugins/UXTools_ to your game's _Plugins_ folder.

+For feedback and questions please feel free to reach out to us in the _#game-jams_ channel in the _Unreal Slackers_ group in Discord directing your questions to _@luval_.

+# Known issues and limitations

+- Hand menus don't work with motion controllers.
+- Input simulation is not available.
+- Only Oculus Touch controllers are supported at the moment in Quest, no hand tracking support yet.

+---

 # What are the UX Tools?

 UX Tools for Unreal Engine is a UE game plugin with code, blueprints and example assets created to help you add in features commonly needed when you're developing UX for Mixed Reality applications.